FoundationMedicineInc/oracle-sage/README.md

 ## Updating

-Updating will only update modified fields.
+Updating will only try to save the "dirty" fields.
+You can only update on schemas where you have defined a `primaryKey`.

 ```javascript
 User.findOne({ username: "example" }).then(function(user) {